-To avoid this problem, GemStone uses several internal sets in the Gem process, including the PureExportSet and the GciTrackedObjs set, that hold objects that need to be preserved from garbage collection.
-Before removing any objects, the GemStone in-memory garbage collector checks the PureExportSet and the GciTrackedObjs sets in the Gem's workspace.
-Any object in these sets is considered to be referenced.
+To avoid this problem, GemStone uses several internal sets in the Gem process, including the PureExportSet, that hold objects that need to be preserved from garbage collection.
+Before removing any objects, the GemStone in-memory garbage collector checks the PureExportSet in the Gem's workspace.
+Any object in this set is considered to be referenced.
 User actions maintain their own export set, and objects in that set are also protected.